LucienTran/slate/source/index.html.md

 ### 1. Register a new device in Hut34

   * Login to your Hut34 account.
-Click "Register a Device" link at the top of the page.
+Click on "Register a Device" link at the top of the page.
   * Enter device information ("device name", "invocation" and "entropy fee" per transaction).
 Now select "MS Bot Framework" under "Connection Type".
   * Enter your bot's webhook url.

 ![alt text](/images/Ms_doc1.png)

-  * Press "Register" button.
-Your will be redirected to Device List page.
+  * Press the "Register" button.
+You will be redirected to the "Device List" page.
 Now copy your device key.
 This will be used in next step.

 ![alt text](/images/Ms_doc2.png)

 ### 2. Send a question to Hut34 and get a response

-Sending your question to Hut34 and getting response is simple.
-To send your question you need to post json to your Hut34.
+Sending your question to Hut34 and getting responses is simple.
+To send your question you need to post a JSON to your Hut34.
 You can use following Payload class.

-To send your question, use this code:

 <div class="center-column"></div>
 ```javascript